madnessman666/XoroBoomTamer/README.md

 ## Planned features:
 - [ ] Add all commands of original IR remote of Xoro HXS 435.
-- [ ] Maybe support for another home thaather systems.
+- [ ] Maybe support for another home theather systems.
-- [ ] Support for audio IR transmitters.
+- [ ] Support for external IR transmitters.